Learning to Reverse DNNs from AI Programs Automatically: Evaluation

 \subsection{(RQ4) Ablation Studies}

-\textbf{Can fine-grained modeling eliminate Out of Vocabulary (OOV)?} We first conduct experiments to explore whether our fine-grained instruction embedding can eliminate the issue of OOV.
+\paragraph{Can fine-grained modeling eliminate Out of Vocabulary (OOV)?} We first conduct experiments to explore whether our fine-grained instruction embedding can eliminate the issue of OOV.
 We model each assembly instruction as a ``word'' and measure the OOV ratio, and then we measure the OOV ratio of our instruction embedding.
 The OOV results are summarized in \tabref{tab:oov}.
 We observe that directly modeling each instruction as ``word'' will result in a high OOV ratio.
-For example, native instruction modeling results in 0.8 OOV ratios on the Vision Android dataset, while our OOV ratio is 0.21.
 This is because assembly instruction may contain the memory address, and the value of the address is had to predict.

-\textbf{The performance of each representation component?} In this study, we compare our embedding method to solo text embedding and solo topological embedding to investigate the efficacy of embedding combinations.
+\paragraph{The performance of each representation component?} In this study, we compare our embedding method to solo text embedding and solo topological embedding to investigate the efficacy of embedding combinations.
 From the results in Table \ref{tab:combine}, we observe that: (1) for most cases, 20 out of 30, combing text embedding and structure embedding can increase binary mapping accuracy.
 (2) structure embedding performs the poorest in all scenarios, implying that simply applying structure information is insufficient to infer function semantics.
 CFG structures, on the other hand, are complementary to text, and combining them yields better results.